codership/glb/README.md

   "source tracking" policies can be specified with `GLB_POLICY` variable.

-(The meaning of `GLB_POLICY=source` in this case is that all connections from this client will be routed to the same random destination, and failover to another if the primary destination fails.
+(The meaning of `GLB_POLICY=source` in this case is that all connections from this client will be routed to the same random destination, and fail over to another if the primary destination fails.
 Thus client-server affinity is achieved, however load from many clients will be spread over all available destinations.)